mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 ORDER BY r.id;
 ```

 Every part of that query is defensible on its own.
 The CTEs are readable.
 The `DISTINCT ON` pattern is a normal way to get the latest row per group in PostgreSQL.
-The cast is a one-character fix for a type mismatch that a code reviewer would nod at and move on from.
+The cast is a fix for a type mismatch that a code reviewer would nod at and move on from.
 Individually, none of it looks like the kind of thing that takes down a client-facing app.

 And that, my friends, is how a single query inside an AI agent took down a client-facing app.